VagelisFilippou/pyPDMW/README.md

 - os
 - matplotlib (if diagrams are needed)

+Other Things:
+- Internet Connection (access to airfoiltools.com)

 You must change all the relative paths if install to other PC